 At last, 2018 is about to give way to a possibly even worse (or better!)
 2019.
 We at Phoenix New Times are ready to help you navigate the next 12 months of art, events, and seasonal fun, but first, let's take a look at your favorite stories of the last 12 months.

 Lighting up the night in festive fashion is a big part of the holidays, and everyone wants to get in on the fun, including the folks across the Valley who create enormously colorful displays lighting up their homes.
 Some folks will keep things relatively simple with a few strings of lights.
-Others, such as renowned holiday decorators like Chris Birkett of Scottsdale or David Chuchla of Phoenix, channel the spirit of Clark W. Griswold from National Lampoon’s Christmas Vacation and cover their entire property in enough lights, inflatables, and motorized attractions to make the hearts of even the grinchiest of grinches grow three sizes.
+Others, such as renowned holiday decorators like Chris Birkett of Scottsdale or David Chuchla of Phoenix, channel the spirit of Clark W. Griswold from National Lampoon’s Christmas Vacation and cover their entire property in enough lights, inflatables, and motorized attractions to make the hearts of even the grinchiest of grinches grow three sizes.50 Free Things to Do in Metro Phoenix Any Time in 2018

 Phoenix is rife with no-cost events worth freeing your schedule for, including trivia nights, open mics, parks, bike rides, and a good deal of art walks.
-Because saving money is always in season, here are 50 free things you can do all year round.
+Because saving money is always in season, here are 50 free things you can do all year round.3.
+Christopher Lloyd Would Love Being in Back to the Future 4 or on Rick and Morty

-New Times: If you could time travel, what would you change in history?
+New Times: If you could time travel, what would you change in history?40 First Date Ideas in Metro Phoenix

 Christopher Lloyd: Hmm ... what would I change?
 I would certainly want us to pay a lot of attention to the causes of climate change and things related to that.
 With climate change and the way it's predicted [to unfold], it's going to have unlimited consequences for the planet, for civilization, for survival, you know.
 I would like to see the world at large really get into that issue.